mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

                 # The server does not support topologyVersion.
                 response = call {helloCommand: 1, helloOk: True}

-            # if server supports hello, then response.helloOk will be true
+            # If the server supports hello, then response.helloOk will be true
             # and hello will be used for subsequent monitoring commands.
-            # if server does not support hello, then response.helloOk will be undefined
+            # If the server does not support hello, then response.helloOk will be undefined
             # and legacy hello will be used for subsequent monitoring commands.
+            helloOk = response.helloOk

             return ServerDescription(response, rtt=rttMonitor.average())
         except Exception as exc:
             close connection